MINISTRYGmbH/morrow-core/docs/debugging.md

 Dumping variables
 -----------------

 The most interesting tool is Morrow's system wide replacement for print_r() and var_dump().
 It returns a nice layout with a lot more of information than other tools.
 For example where you did the call.
-Never forget anymore where you have placed your debugging call.
+Never forget anymore where you have placed your debugging calls.
 Just try out.

 ~~~{.php}
 <?php